BraadMartin/simple-graphql-api/readme.md

 	}

+### Fields ###

 The fields you can specify are a direct mapping to the fields on the post, term, and comment objects you get when you call `get_post()`, `get_term()`, and `get_comments()` in WordPress.
 Any fields you ask for that are not valid keys on the post/term/comment object will be treated as meta keys, and any matching meta values will be included in the response.

+### Special Keywords ###

+This plugin includes special keywords **terms**, **comments**, and **default** that you can pass as field names to allow for specific use cases.

-You may have noticed that the fundamental query mechanism revolves around resource IDs, but the common use case for most WordPress sites is getting a collection of posts or a specific post and also the terms and comments associated with that post, and it would be a shame to have to make multiple requests to get all of this at once.
-This plugin supports this specific use case in a couple of ways.
+The fundamental query mechanism with Simple GraphQL API revolves around resource IDs, but a common use case for WordPress sites is getting a collection of posts or a specific post and also wanting the terms and comments associated with that post.
+It would be a shame to have to make multiple requests to get all of this at once.
+This plugin supports this use case with the **terms** and **comments** keywords.

 To get the term IDs and comment IDs associated with a post you can simply pass "terms" and "comments" as fields you want when querying the /posts/ endpoint:

 	/wp-json/graph/v1/posts/1?fields=ID,post_title,terms,comments

-Results in:
+This results in:

 	{